sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Identity and Access Management Services:** Govern and control user identities, access privileges, authentication, and authorization within an organisation.
+**Identity and Access Management Services:** This {term}`application component <application component>` is a system to govern and control user identities, access privileges, authentication, and authorization within an organisation.

 ```{list-table}
 :header-rows: 1